lexemlang/lexem/specification/functional/expressions.md

 ### Returned values

-By default all functions return `null`, but if it is required to return another value, use the following statement:
+By default all functions return `nil`, but if it is required to return another value, use the following statement:

 ```lexem
 return value